On the error control of invariant causal prediction: A multiple testing formulation of ICP

 \section{A multiple testing formulation of ICP}

 The original formulation of ICP described in Section~\ref{sec:recap}, while elegant and concise, may not be the most suitable for addressing the two problems described in Section~\ref{sec:intro}.
-In this section, we provide a multiple testing perspective on the original ICP approach, which offers additional insights for addressing the considered problems.
+In this section, we cast the original ICP approach within a multiple testing framework.
+This reformulation enables us to leverage established techniques from multiple testing to obtain both FDR control and simultaneous true discovery bounds for ICP.

-Specifically, instead of directly estimating $S(\mE)$ as in \eqref{Shat:ICP}, another natural approach is to consider the following multiple testing problem:
+Specifically, instead of directly estimating $S(\mE)$ as in \eqref{Shat:ICP}, we consider testing the following hypotheses:

-Recall that $\mN^* = [m] \setminus S^*$ is the set of null causal predictors.
-The idea is to obtain valid p-values for these hypotheses, then apply false discovery rate control procedures, such as the Benjamini-Yekutieli procedure \citep{benjamini2001control}, or construct simultaneous true discovery bounds using these p-values.
-These approaches may lead to more discoveries compared to $\whS^{\text{ICP}}(\mE)$, because they are less conservative than controlling the FWER.